lorenzoeusepi77/kubernetes/README.md

 ### Create Kubernetes cluster with Kubeadm ###
 Run Ansible playbook with "kubernetes" as clustername and "centos" as user for your server.

- You need to change this vars according on previous step:
+ You need to change vars according on file:

        [root@ansible ansible]# vi /etc/ansible/kubernetes/inventories/production/hosts

-        - clustername = your cluster name

-        - username = user for remote systems access -u username

-        - hostname, ip address and var

 Execute playbook: